yutclubza/YutClubZa/AllCast-Wiki.md

 ### Xbox 360

 Then make sure your Play To feature is turned on in [Xbox 360 Settings](http://support.xbox.com/en-US/xbox-360/system/playto-setup).
 Turn "Play To" off, then back on again if necessary.
+Also, turn on the DLNA proxy button in the HLS settings in the top right hand corner of the app after selecting the 360 as your destination.

 #### Xbox 360 Issues